l84t84t54c8t/9chjy8ee5d5e/strings/readme.md

 | tr   | Turkish  | Thanks to [TeamYukki](https://t.me/TeamYukki) |
 | as   | Assamese | Thanks to [Mungnem Chiranji](https://t.me/ChiranjibKoch) |

-### Help Us Add More Languages to YukkiMusic!
+### Help Us Add More Languages to AlinaMusic!
 How to Contribute?

-We are always looking for contributors to help us translate YukkiMusic into more languages.
+We are always looking for contributors to help us translate AlinaMusic into more languages.
 Here's how you can contribute:

 1. **Edit the Language File:**
    You can start by editing the [`en.yml`](https://github.com/l84t84t54c8t/9chjy8ee5d5e/blob/master/strings%2Flangs%2Fen.yml) file, which contains the English language strings, and translate it into your language.